FreeRADIUS/freeradius-server/CODE_OF_CONDUCT.md

 ## 5. Consequences of Unacceptable Behaviour

 Where unacceptable behaviour is noted and the community participant informed of behaviour and next steps, the community participant is expected to comply immediately.
+Arguing with the warnings is deemed "off topic" for the community (see section 1), and is seen as a continuance of the unacceptable behavior.

 The community organizers will take any action they deem appropriate, which may include permanent expulsion from the community using appropriate mechanisms.